 Over 203 x 305mm 6-8mm all round (Window 12-16mm smaller)

-Image and window sizes are not the same thing!
+IMAGE AND WINDOW SIZES ARE NOT THE SAME THING.
 In most framing the matboard window will be slightly smaller than the image that is being mounted, which means the mat will be covering the edges of the image.
 This is called the mat overlap and it is needed to hold the image down when it is mounted.
 The recommended width of this overlap will vary depending upon the size of the image - the larger the image, usually the wider the overlap needs to be.
 (See suggested overlaps below)

 Image size Suggested overlaps